Uphaar evidence tampering case: Court orders release of Ansals brothers, other convicts

-New Delhi [India], July 19 (ANI): A Delhi Court on Tuesday ordered the release of Sushil and Gopal Ansal and other 2 convicts against the jail term already undergone by them in a case of evidence tampering with the case related to the 1997 Uphaar cinema fire.
+New Delhi [India], July 23 (ANI): A Delhi court on Tuesday ordered the release of Sushil and Gopal Ansal and the other two convicts against the jail term already undergone by them in a case of evidence tampering with the case related to the 1997 Uphaar cinema fire.

-After hearing the judgement, the victim of the Uphaar tragedy and complainant Nilam Krishnamoorthy called the judgement 'disappointing and biased'.
+After hearing the judgement, the victim of the Uphaar tragedy and complainant Neelam Krishnamoorthy called the judgement 'disappointing and biased'.

 The convicted had challenged the conviction and sentence of seven years and a fine, in this case, awarded by the Chief Metropolitan Magistrate court last year.
 The 4 appeals were dismissed yesterday and the appeal filed by Anoop Singh was allowed, he was acquitted.
 The case was fixed for argument on the quantum of sentence.